Overview

-It is important to note that Oregon has different levels for some toxics that are different from what EPA uses.
-However, AirToxScreen is reviewed by technical experts at the EPA, consistently updated, and publicly accessible.
-The ATS assessment gives DEQ a better understanding of the air toxics concerns throughout Oregon, which does not currently have a state-based tool that models Oregon's air toxics.
-ATS helps DEQ target areas of the state for developing more detailed information and air toxics reduction strategies.
+ATS data is reviewed by technical experts at the EPA and is published yearly.
+It is important to note that Oregon has protective levels for some air toxics that are different from EPA levels.
+In spite of this difference, the ATS assessment gives DEQ a better understanding of the air toxics concerns throughout Oregon, which does not currently have a state-based tool to model air toxics.
+ATS helps DEQ focus on which areas of the state it needs to gather more information about and which areas require more air toxics reduction strategies.

 The EPA uses four steps to process toxics assessments across the US.
 For additional information on ATS and EPA methods for toxic assessment, please visit their AirToxScreen web page.